 Some USPs to get you inspired:

-When you blog, you can increase your number of visitors by even as much as 50%, plus also have more leads per month.
+As a blogger , you can increase your number of visitors by even as much as 50%, plus also have more leads per month.
 These are huge numbers that can bring in a lot of extra revenue!
+What’s more, if your blog is good enough, you can also improve your chances of nurturing your audience by building an email list and using email marketing.

 Here's how to get these sort of benefits; first of all: